 This, Too, Shall Pass

 After the storm ends, be sure the system is safe before turning on your HVAC system.
 To get started, verify there are no indications of damage and get rid of any debris from around the system.
 Try to examine and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 925-384-1303 for an equipment inspection if seems like there is any damage or flooding to the system.
 Once you’ve had the system inspected by an expert to ensure safe operation, turn the HVAC system back on as soon as possible to help dry the home and limit mold from getting into your system or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Freschi Service Experts and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Freschi Service Experts and ask about our membership options to help keep your heating and cooling system in working order all year long.